Chest Wall Clinic

 Other deformities may be noted by the patient.
 Because the chest wall develops over time, becoming less flexible after infancy, disorders may become more or less problematic with maturation of the chest wall.

 We understand that traveling away from home for health care can bring special stresses to your patients and their families.
-To help, our Welcome Center supports many of the unique needs of those arriving here from outside central Ohio, including:
+To help, Global Patient Services supports many of the unique needs of those arriving here from outside central Ohio, including:

 - Clinical arrangements